-The primary goal of this RFP is to expand and refine understandings of—and means of intervening in—the cybersecurity problem space, broadly defined.
+The primary goal of this RFP is to support graduate student researchers at UC Berkeley who are looking to expand and refine understandings of — and means of intervening in — the cybersecurity problem space, broadly defined.

 - This RFP is not restricted to any one discipline or tailored to any particular methodology.